Andyneer/8-Bit-Breadboard-Computer/Programming-Language.md

 | HLT             | `1111`   |  Halts the computer.                                                                                                    |

 Each instruction executes a set of microinstructions to perform the given operation.
 A microinstruction consists of a 16-bit control word.
 The instruction code and the current step are sent to the microcode EEPROMs.
-Based on this input, the EEPROMs output the corresponding control word for this part of the instruction.
+Based on this input, the EEPROMs output the corresponding control word for that part of the instruction.
 Below is a table which describes what each bit of the control word corresponds to, as well as tables to show the microinstructions for every instruction.

 |**Bit**| 15<sup>th</sup> | 14<sup>th</sup> | 13<sup>th</sup> | 12<sup>th</sup> | 11<sup>th</sup> | 10<sup>th</sup> | 9<sup>th</sup> | 8<sup>th</sup> | 7<sup>th</sup> | 6<sup>th</sup> | 5<sup>th</sup> | 4<sup>th</sup> | 3<sup>rd</sup> | 2<sup>nd</sup> | 1<sup>st</sup> | 0<sup>th</sup> |